featured image

 if (modelHandleRef.current !== null) {

-// because we can't await inside a cleanup function.
+// can't await inside a cleanup function.

 ExpoLlmMediapipe.releaseModel(modelHandleRef.current).catch(err =>